Laindon railway station: Early Years (1888-1922)

-As the population of the Southend area began to grow the London Tilbury and Southend Railway (LT&SR) decided a more direct route was needed rather than their existing main line via Tilbury.
-The line opened in stages with services to Upminster beginning on 1 May 1885 and through to Laindon and Pitsea on 1 July the same year.
-Construction of the line east of Laindon at Dunton had been a problem with the engineer Henry E Stilgoe commenting in 1891, "The men would come back in the morning and find the line had sunk by five feet".
+As the population of the Southend area began to grow, the London Tilbury and Southend Railway (LT&SR) decided a more direct route was needed rather than their existing main line via Tilbury.
+The line opened in stages, with services to Upminster beginning on 1 May 1885, to East Horndon on 1 July 1886 and through to Laindon and Pitsea on 1 July 1888.
+Construction of the line east of Laindon at Dunton had been a problem, with the engineer Henry E Stilgoe commenting in 1891, "The men would come back in the morning and find the line had sunk by five feet".

-At the time of opening Laindon was quite remote from any notable centres of population whilst the village was a small cluster of houses around a church.
+At the time of opening, Laindon was quite remote from any notable centres of population, whilst the village was a small cluster of houses around a church.
 Development plots were laid out in the 1890s and by the early part of the following century Laindon was expanding.
 The early station had an up and down platform and a small goods yard was located east of the station.
 A goods shed was added later.

 A storm on 1 August 1888 caused a temporary closure of the new line due to an embankment becoming unstable until reopening on 1 October.

-In 1912 the LT&SR was bought by the Midland Railway who operated it throughout World War I and up to the grouping in 1923.
+In 1912, the LT&SR was bought by the Midland Railway who operated it throughout World War I and up to the grouping in 1923.